MaxiGames/MaxiGames.js/TOS.md

 # Terms of service

+0.  **About the TOS**
-0. Use of bot means that you consent to and will abide by the following rules in this list.
+    Use of bot means that you consent to and will abide by the following rules in this list.
 When there is conflict between rules, the earlier one applies.
 This list, as well as all others marked with a "(++)" are not exhaustive and the developers have the right to act against any action as they see fit.

 1.  **Use of bot to violate Discord's Terms of Service.**